Query Internals

 // Entry point in QueryExecutor::executeQuery()

-$ast = $this->getObjectQuel()->parse(trim($query)); // Stage 1
+$ast = $this->getObjectQuel()->parse(trim($query)); // Stage 1 (+ stages 2-4 internally)

-$decomposer = new QueryDecomposer();
+$builder = new ExecutionPlanBuilder();

 $result = $this->planExecutor->execute($executionPlan); // Stage 6